norwytch/pitwaller/README.md

 - **Errors are cheap or easily corrected** (recommendations, soft tagging): a max-softmax threshold or simple accuracy dashboard is enough.
 - **The input stream is stationary** (closed-world, controlled capture): drift detection is solving a non-problem.
 - **Your dominant risk is concept or label drift**: invest in labelled drift tests on p(y|x) instead; this system is largely blind to it.
-- **The model is short-lived** (prototypes, rapidly-replaced models): the maintenance overhead never amortises.
 - **Serving is latency- or memory-constrained** (edge): a parametric score (Mahalanobis, energy) beats carrying the whole training-embedding index and running kNN per inference.
-- **You have no labels and no capacity to act**: the auto-QA loop is then decorative.

 ## Install